Skip to content

 A few things are going on here:

-2. This calls a command that lists possible keys that can be pressed given the current prefix (command = "master-key.commandSuggestions"). master-key.prefix is not called, so the press of shift+; will not update to the current sequence of keys that have been pressed.
-(It's "invisible")
+2. This calls a command that lists possible keys that can be pressed given the current prefix (command = "master-key.toggleSuggestions"). master-key.prefix is not called, so the press of shift+; will not update to the current sequence of keys that have been pressed.
+It's "invisible" as far as the sequence of a multi-key binding is concerned.

 3. The binding does not reset the prefixes state since finalKey = false, so master key will continue to wait for additional key presses that can occur for the given keybinding prefix.

-In this way the user can ask for help regarding which keys they can press next.
+In this way the user can ask for help regarding which keys they can press next, without resetting the state.